bigscience-workshop/promptsource/CONTRIBUTING.md

 [README](https://github.com/bigscience-workshop/promptsource/blob/main/README.md).
 1. **Examine the dataset.** Select or type the dataset into the dropdown in the app.
 If the dataset has subsets (subsets are not the same as splits), you can select which one to work on.
-Note that templates are subset-specific.
+Note that prompts are subset-specific.
 You can find out background information on the dataset by reading the information in the app.
 The dataset is a collection of examples, and each example is a Python dictionary.
 The sidebar will tell you the schema that each example has.